 By significantly taxing weekly work hours, it might seem that the ACA would encourage employers to hire in order to compensate for the shorter workweek of the average employee (Congressional Budget Office 2011, 8-9).
 However, Table 1 shows that the ACA encourages unemployment and labor force exits about as much as it encourages reduced hours, so it would be surprising if the indirect effect on employment through weekly hours would dominate the direct effects of ACA employment taxes.
-Table 1 does suggest that the reduction in aggregate hours to be created by the ACA will be more intensive in weekly hours and less unemployment intensive than was the recession of 2008-9 because the marginal tax rate hikes during the recession were primarily taxing weeks worked per year rather than hours worked per week (Mulligan 2012).
+Table 1 does suggest that the reduction in aggregate hours to be created by the ACA will be more intensive in weekly hours and less unemployment intensive than was the recession of 2008-9 because the marginal tax rate hikes during the recession were employers to include medical benefits that they would have excluded without the ACA (Cannon 2009) (Kessler 2013).
+Mulligan (2013b) shows how even Cutler's estimate (the ACA reduces health premiums by 5 percent as of 2015) and approach imply that the cost channel is something like a 0.3-0.6 percentage point reduction in marginal labor income tax rates: health waste amounting to 5 percent of health expenses is 0.3-0.6 percent of the total reward to employment.